 Enhance understanding of how your experiences and culture shape your worldview.

 Identify and participate in activities affecting positive change in society and the world.

 Benefits and features of the organizational leadership degree include:

 - 24 hours of social and behavioral science credit required for many government sector jobs.

 - Best practices in leadership theory, change management and organizational development.

 - Coordinated service learning programs that transform your sense of social and civic needs.

-We offer adult-focused bachelor’s degrees in Wichita, Topeka, greater Kansas City area and online.
+Adult-focused bachelor’s degrees are offered in Wichita, Topeka, greater Kansas City area and online.
 Not all courses and programs are available in all locations or in both online and on-campus formats.
 Please contact an Admissions Counselor at 316-295-5300 or firstname.lastname@example.org for more details.